Join the worldwide celebration of the art of homebrewing by pledging to brew a batch of beer

 About the American Homebrewers Association

 The American Homebrewers Association (AHA) has worked on behalf of the homebrewing community since 1978 and celebrates a membership of more than 40,000 homebrewers.
 The American Homebrewers Association organizes events including Homebrew Con™ and the National Homebrew Competition.
-The AHA also publishes Zymurgy® magazine for homebrewers and beer lovers, and offers money-saving deals and recipes via the Brew Guru® mobile app.
+The AHA also publishes Zymurgy® magazine for homebrewers and beer lovers.
 The AHA is part of the Brewers Association (BA), whose independent craft brewer seal is a widely adopted symbol that differentiates beers by small and independent craft brewers.
 The BA’s BrewersPublications.com division is the leading publisher of contemporary and relevant brewing literature for today’s craft brewers and homebrewers.

 The Brewers Association is an equal opportunity employer and does not discriminate on the basis of race, color, national origin, gender, religion, age, disability, political beliefs, sexual orientation, or marital/familial status.
 The BA complies with provisions of Executive Order 11246 and the rules, regulations, and relevant orders of the Secretary of Labor.